koenrh/s3enum/README.md

 # s3enum

-s3enum is a tool to enumerate a target's Amazon S3 buckets.
-It is fast and leverages DNS instead of HTTP, which means that requests don't hit AWS directly.
+s3enum is a fast and stealthy Amazon S3 bucket enumeration tool.
+It leverages DNS instead of HTTP, which means it does not hit AWS infrastructure directly.

 It was originally built back in 2016 to [target GitHub](https://koen.io/2016/02/13/github-bug-bounty-hunting/).